dartmouth-cs52-19S/project-goodvibesonly/README.md

 ## Acknowledgments

 We leveraged documentation from Spotify's Web API to implement many features of our app.
 We would also like to give a huge thank you to our professor Tim Tregubov and our TA's in CS52 (Full-Stack Web Development) at Dartmouth College for guidance and support, as well as our fellow classmates.
-We would also like to thank #MEN #IN #STEM for giving us the emotional capacity to make it through this project.
+We would also like to thank #MEN #IN #STEM (especially Travis) for giving us the emotional capacity to make it through this project.
 Couldn't have done it without you. #hackerwomen #womenwhocode #shrillwomen